dofinator/assignment_2_test/README.md

 #### Disadvantages

-Static state can cause problems with multiple tests (I've only read about this, not experienced it - yet)
+Static state can cause problems with multiple tests